CFAES Give Today

 • It must have a useful life that extends substantially beyond the year you place it in service.

-How Is the Depreciation Figured?
+How is the Depreciation Figured?

 To figure your depreciation, you determine (a) the depreciation system, (b) property class, (c) recovery period, (d) depreciation method, (e) basis amount, (f) placed-in-service date, and (g) convention.